Ben8282/platformer/README.md

 # platformer
-this is a cool platformer game run main.py and it will make a file called save.txt thats just all the save data
+this is a cool platformer game run main.py and it will make a file called save.txt and thats just all the save data